 Read our full guide to protecting rosemary plants in winter here.

 If you’re set on a permanent outdoor planting, choose your site carefully.
 You’ll want a sunny, sheltered location, preferably near a building.

-After the first frost, prune your plant to about 3 inches, and completely cover the plant and the growing area with a thick, 4 to 6-inch layer of mulch.
+After the first frost, prune your plant to about three inches, and completely cover the plant and the growing area with a thick, four- to six-inch layer of mulch.